How It Works?¶

 Query Execution Model¶

-A user starts by sending an SQL statement from a client tool—such as DBeaver, Superset, or a custom application—to the Trino cluster.
-This statement is a plain-text command like SELECT region, COUNT(*) FROM sales GROUP BY region;
+A user starts by sending an SQL statement from a client tool, such as DBeaver, Superset, or a custom application, to the Trino cluster.
+The statement is a plain-text command like SELECT region, COUNT(*) FROM sales GROUP BY region;

 .
 It first arrives at the coordinator, which is the brain of the Trino system.